 I told you it was a simple system now, didn’t I!

-Yes, it takes time – and can be thought of as a hassle – but what about the alternative (forgetting)?
+Yes, it takes time – and could be thought of as a hassle – but – what about the alternative (forgetting)?

-After all, you spend more time if you forget someones special day, if you have to run around getting a present and paying for quick postage, and worrying about if you have offended them by forgetting etc…..
+After all, you spend more time if you forget someones special day if you have to run around getting a present and paying for quick postage, and worrying about if you’ve offended them by forgetting etc…..

-It takes around 20 minutes – but then its there – and is all the reminder I need.
+It takes around 15 minutes – but then it’s there and is all the reminder I need.

 Planning is key to success

-I always have a stash of cards, wrapping paper, brown parcel paper and tape, and a box of suitable presents – all of which are bought throughout the year when I am in certain shops or see things in the sale.
+I always have a stash of cards, wrapping paper, brown parcel paper and tape ready, and a box of suitable presents – all of which are bought throughout the year when I am in certain shops or see things in the sale.

 This way I save money and time, but get a gorgeous present for people (usually better than the budget would allow if I went out in non sale time – so everyones a winner!).

-If I see something for someone in particular then I will label that present in the box and add a star to their name on their birthday in my diary so I know that I already have the present ready – which is a lovely feeling!
+If I see something for someone in particular then I’ll simply label that present in the box and add a star to their name on their birthday in my diary so I know that I already have the present ready – which is a lovely feeling!

-Lastly, I add in on the relevant day (2-3 days in advance usually, on a day when I am at the shops to save an extra trip) a TO DO in my diary to post things out.
+Lastly, I add in on the relevant day (2-3 days in advance usually, on a day when I’m at the shops to save an extra trip) a TO DO in my diary to post things out.

-NOTE – if you use an online diary such as outlook, then it can be even easier to set up the birthdays as events, and then set a reminder alarm a few days in advance – this takes a little time to set up, but is again a once only requirement and then you can forget about it.
+NOTE – if you use an online diary such as Google Calendar, then this can be even easier to set up as you just add the birthdays as events, and then set a reminder alarm a few days in advance.
+Again this takes a little time to set up, but it’s a once and done thing because each event can be recurring each year.

-Ensure you have a master list of birthdays and other special dates thats kept safe, and update when a new date happens.
-Keep it where anyone can access it (Home File works well).
+Step 1 – Ensure you have a master list of birthdays and other special dates that’s kept safe, and update when a new date happens.
+Keep it where anyone can access it (The Home File works well for this).

-Take the time at the start of the year to write down the right names on the right dates, and add in a reminder a few days before to post the present/card in time.
-This does take a little time, but will save loads of time throughout the year, so pays dividends in the long run.
+Step 2 – Take the time at the start of the year to write in your diary the right names on the right dates, and add in a reminder a few days before to post the present/card in time.

 Spending the time to set the system up will be worth it as you won’t forget a birthday again!